feren-OS/kwin-theme-inspire/README.md

 This theme was forked from the official KWin Breeze Theme Source Code, and you'll find credits for who made the theme in each code file.

 Parts of 'Breeze10' by https://github.com/fauzie811 were also used and adapted into this theme, mainly around the code for the titlebar buttons.

+You can see most of the code changes made in this fork by visiting this link: https://github.com/feren-OS/kwin-theme-feren/commit/fdd119e2405cceac1c4a54b81a989caf49d10b5f

 ## Installation